 \section{Results: MPO simulations of phase-noisy GBS system}

-In this section, we present our results for the scaling of EE in GBS with phase noise, using both numerical calculations with MPOs and an analytical reasoning for the behavior observed.
+In this section, we present our results for the scaling of MPO EE in GBS with phase noise, using both numerical calculations with MPOs and an analytical reasoning for the behavior observed.

-We model $N$ single mode squeezed states, with squeezing parameter $r$, and send each of them through a single mode dephasing channel described by a probability distribution $P(\theta)$ i.e. eq.~\ref{SMSV}.
+We model $N$ single-mode squeezed states, with squeezing parameter $r$, and send each of them through a single-mode dephasing channel described by a probability distribution $P(\theta)$, i.e., Eq.~(\ref{SMSV}).
 The states then enter a random interferometer (of size $M\times M, M> N$), whose unitary matrix is drawn from the Haar measure.
 The unitary is decomposed into a series of layers, where each layer consists of $2\times 2$ beamsplitters between neighboring modes that recreate the whole network.
-From the final output state of this network, the EE between each bipartition of the $M$ modes is calculated and the maximum value is taken as characterizing the system.
-We have adapted the code and algorithm from \cite{lossy_GBS_MPO_entropy_Liu_2023} and modified it for our purposes to calculate the EE of the GBS system with phase noise \cite{codeFNSPE}.
+From the final output state of this network, the MPO EE between each bipartition of the $M$ modes is calculated and the maximum value is taken as characterizing the system.
+We have adapted the code and algorithm from \cite{lossy_GBS_MPO_entropy_Liu_2023} and modified it for our purposes to calculate the MPO EE of the GBS system with phase noise \cite{codeFNSPE}.